Share this story

 - Any legal documents needed if you plan on having a civil ceremony

-Pro-Tip: Be sure to have a list of everything you need, print out the documents, and keep them together in a binder.
+Pro-Tip: Be sure to have a list of everything you need, print out the documents, and keep them together in a folder.
 If you’re flying, be sure these stay with your carry-on luggage.

-Your elopement day is here!
+Your elopement wedding in Germany is here!
 After all of your dreaming and excitement, it’s finally happening.
 Soak up every second and remember- these memories will last forever.
-Your photographer (oh hi!!!) will be sure you have amazing photos to help document the experience.
+Your photographer and videographer (oh hey!) will be sure you have amazing photos to help document the experience.

 What Does it Cost to Elope in Germany?

-When choosing how much to spend on your elopement, make sure you invest in what’s most important to you.
-Whether it’s the photos, having your dream dress or custom made suit, or splurging on tickets to the top of Germany’s tallest mountain, don’t be afraid to create the day you’ve always dreamed of.
+When choosing how much to spend on your Germany elopement, make sure you invest in what’s most important to you.
+Whether it’s photo and video, having your dream dress or custom-made suit, or splurging on cable car tickets to the top of Germany’s tallest mountain, don’t be afraid to create the day you’ve always dreamed of.

-At the end of the day, how much or how little you choose to spend on your destination wedding in Germany won’t matter.
+At the end of the day, how much or how little you choose to spend on your elopement in Germany won’t matter.
 What will count is how you choose to intentionally connect with your partner and honor what you value most.